Mohawk District School Committee

 For students who want specific technical programs Franklin County Technical School (FCTS) is a 4-year, public high school.
 Admission is through application and an acceptance process.
 The Heath Representaive to the FCTS is Art Schwenger.
 Link to Heath's FCTS page.

-Sustainabilty Study Presentation for March 18 2025 Select Board Meeting
+March 18, 2025: Sustainabilty Study Presentation to the Select Board Meeting

 It is important to understand what options we have as we face increasing costs with level funding from the state.